GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 graphs and the type of hard drive) and then ready to use for routing.
 The downtime from reloading already built graphs is normally far less than the time needed to build the graphs.
-A thing to note though is that you should ensure that the config files and the amount of RAM allocated (as described earlier) is the same on both the builder and the request server else the newly built graphs may not load. **Also, ensure that `BUILD_GRAPHS` parameter in the `docker-compose` file used by the request serving container is set to false else it will try to build the graphs for itself!**
+A thing to note though is that you should ensure that the config files and the amount of RAM allocated (as described earlier) is the same on both the builder and the request server else the newly built graphs may not load. **Also, ensure that `REBUILD_GRAPHS` parameter in the `docker-compose` file used by the request serving container is set to false else it will try to build the graphs for itself!**